Back to the full dot-point answer

 Octavian claimed to have seized Antony's will from the Vestal Virgins and published its contents.
 The will allegedly confirmed Antony's identification with Cleopatra: he asked to be buried in Alexandria.
 The publication, though probably partly fabricated, completed Antony's political destruction in Rome.

-What is forces?Show answer
+What are forces?Show answer

 Octavian's fleet under Marcus Vipsanius Agrippa consisted of around 250 lighter Liburnian ships.
 Antony commanded around 230 heavier quinqueremes.
 Cleopatra's Egyptian squadron of around 60 ships, including the treasure transports, was behind Antony's line.